sefunmi4/e-co/apps/web/ether-pod/README.md

 Vitest and Testing Library cover UI widgets and hooks.
 Add server-focused tests in `frontend/` or `backend/` as new capabilities land.

+## Analytics instrumentation

+Published pod pages emit analytics events whenever a viewer loads the scene or inspects the associated artifact.
+The helpers exported from `shared/events/web` handle beaconing `pod_entered` and `artifact_viewed` payloads to the gateway.
+See `frontend/components/SnapshotSceneHydrator.tsx` for the integration points.

 ## Open Graph images

 Published pods expose a pre-rendered Open Graph preview at